jonathanhood/gradle-plugin-example/tutorial/1-your-first-gradle-plugin.md

 implementation-class=com.jhood.MyPlugin
 ```

-Pretty simple right?
+## Using the Plugin in a Project

 You can publish this plugin to your local maven repository (using ``gradle install``, and use it in another example project with:

 ```groovy
 apply plugin: "myplugin"